volkamerlab/MIMB_cellpainting_tutorial/README.md

 - **Cell_Profiles/**: Directory containing cell profile data files.

 ### Output Directory
 - **Output/**: Directory where the output of the Jupyter Notebooks will be stored.
-This directory is initially non-existing and will be created and generated after running the 1t notebooks.
+This directory is initially non-existing and will be created and generated after running the 1st notebook.

 ### Notebooks Directory
 - **Notebooks/**: Contains Jupyter Notebooks for different parts of the tutorial: